PersonPerhaps/cpp201803/session_7_ex.md

     operator+(&T); // Adds a new item at the beginning. operator+(MyList<T> &l); // append the content of "l" at the end of your list. operator=(MyList<T> &l); // copy the list "l" into your list and removes the existing items.
-    T front();     // Returns reference to the first element in the list T back();       // Returns reference to the last element in the list push_front(T& g);    // Adds a new element ‘g’ at the beginning of the list push_back(T& g);     // Adds a new element ‘g’ at the end of the list T pop_front();    // Removes the first element of the list, and reduces size of the list by 1
+    T front();     // Returns a copy of the first element in the list T back();       // Returns a copy of the last element in the list push_front(T& g);    // Adds a new element ‘g’ at the beginning of the list push_back(T& g);     // Adds a new element ‘g’ at the end of the list T pop_front();    // Removes the first element of the list, and reduces size of the list by 1